Vyral/jon-mann/_posts/2019-02-14-renting-vs--buying-a-home-in-oahu.md

   Buying a home has many benefits, but there are some times when renting is a better option.
 Here’s how to decide.
 enclosure:
-pullquote: It’s usually in your best interest to buy a home instead of rent one
+pullquote: It’s usually in your best interest to buy a home instead of rent one.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true